 There is no such thing as one British accent.
 There are so many accents spoken in London sometimes I don’t think they’re speaking English.
 Like the US, there are many regional differences that matter a lot.
 Southerners and New Yorkers all sound different and may not understand each other but all speak English.Same for London.
 Northerners and Southerners, Wales and so forth.

 Don’t try to have a British accent.
 It’s the same as someone trying to have an American accent.
 It sounds ridiculous.

 2. Transportation and Getting Around – Don’t try figuring out the pricing system of the Tube.
 Just get an unlimited Oyster Card or get a Contactless card connection.
 Contactless cards have changed my life!
 The US is way behind debit card technology.

 London is not laid out in a grid system like Manhattan.
 It’s more like a maze intended to utterly confuse you.
 I had no idea what the Romans were thinking when they built London.
 Maybe they were thinking invasion defense.
-A foreign army will get lost in one the trillion roundabouts or 10 way intersections before they make it to the Tower.
+A foreign army will get lost in one of the trillion roundabouts or 10 way intersections before they make it to the Tower.

 Look both ways everytime before you cross the road.
 I kept looking right when traffic was coming from my left.
 Norrowly dodged getting run over by a few double decker buses before I started looking both ways.
 That would be an awful way to go. ” Girl gets run over by double decker because she looked the wrong way.”
 Comical!

 Google maps are not drawn to scale.
 Streets appear further apart than they really are.
 Like images in the rare view appear closer than they really are.
 Streets and alleyways are closer together than they appear on maps.

 Learn the bus system or download the bus map.
 You’ll need it – especially when the tube has a strike.
 Other alternative transportation modes during strikes- walking and biking so get a bike helmet and be prepared to fight the traffic.